 A continued move to local

 Vacation rental managers know the value of providing guests with local recommendations and experiences as part of their trip.
 That said, many aren’t providing this service.
-87% of companies indicated that they wanted improve guidebooks and communication with guests regarding local recommendations.
+87% of companies indicated that they wanted to improve guidebooks and communication with guests regarding local recommendations.

 The hotel industry is moving in this direction too.
 According to Scott, “We should anticipate a similar trend in hotels to what “farm to table” has created in the restaurant industry.
 Local businesses will continue to partner with local hotel operators to provide unique experiences.”